saeed-abdullah/saeed-abdullah.github.io/publications.markdown

 ## Posters &amp; Demos ##

+* **Development of a Voice Interface to Support Mindfulness Practice for Individuals with Chronic Pain**\
+_Consortium on Substance Use and Addiction (CSUA) Annual Conference_, 2023

+* **Dementia Diagnosis using Text and Speech Data**\
+_ICDS Fall 2022 Symposium: Data Science, AI, and a Sustainable, Resilient, and Equitable Future_, 2022

+* **ACOUSTICS : Automatic classification of subjects with dementia and healthy controls using text transcriptions and speech data**\
+_Health Intelligence (W3PHIAI-22) Workshop at the AAAI Conference on Artificial Intelligence_, 2022

 * **Automatic detection of social rhythms in bipolar disorder via smartphone**\
 _American College of Neuropsychopharmacology (ACNP)_, 2015\